What is a European patent?

 After the examination process concludes and a patent is granted, for a nine month period following grant, any third party can file an opposition.
 An opposition can only be based on a limited set of grounds, and gives a third party an opportunity to raise their own views as to why the patent should not have been granted, such as that it lacks key patentability criteria such as novelty and inventive step.

-However, any decision to refuse may be appealed before the EPO Board of Appeal, who will then assess your appeal.
+Any decision to refuse may be appealed before the EPO Board of Appeal, who will then assess your appeal.

 If the Board deems your appeal is well-founded, it will set aside the examiner’s refusal, thereby continuing examination (and usually pushing the application closer towards grant).
 However, if the Board deems your appeal to be without merit, the original decision to refuse is upheld.